-But the big star of the 10th annual Latin Grammy Awards, which aired live on the Univision network from Las Vegas’ Mandalay Bay Events Center, was Latin Recording Academy person of the year Juan Gabriel, who performed live for at least 40 minutes — an unprecedented occurrence for a live awards show.
+Juan Gabriel was the big star of the 10th annual Latin Grammy Awards, which aired live on the Univision network from Las Vegas’ Mandalay Bay Events Center yesterday (Nov.
+5).
+The fabled composer and showman extraordinaire, who performed live for at least 40 minutes — an unprecedented occurrence for a live awards show — was feted as the Latin Academy’s 2009 Person of the year.

-At 11:23 p.m., when Juan Gabriel finally finished singing his set of more than seven songs, after his mariachi band danced and after he cavorted with the audience, Calle 13 was finally announced as the winner of the album of the year award.
+At 11:23 p.m., when Gabriel finally finished singing his set of more than seven songs, after his mariachi band danced and after he cavorted with the audience, urban duo Calle 13 was finally announced as the winner of the album of the year award.

 “First of all, a big round of applause for Juan Gabriel,” said René Pérez, one half of Calle 13, before dedicating the award to the late Mercedes Sosa.
 The grand finale of the show, a rousing performance (as usual from her) by Brazilian Daniela Mercury, took place at 11:30, three and a half hours into the show.